Characterizing Positively Invariant Sets: Inductive and Topological Methods: Introduction

 \section{Introduction}

+Positive invariance is an important concept in the theory of dynamical systems and one which also has practical applications in areas of computer science, such as formal verification, as well as in control theory.
+Informally, a set is \emph{positively invariant} if it is preserved under the evolution of the system according to the dynamics as time advances.
+A considerable amount of literature is dedicated to this subject~\citep{DBLP:journals/automatica/Blanchini99}, and great progress has been made in understanding positively invariant sets in continuous dynamical systems.

-Reasoning about the behaviour of transition systems often relies on \emph{inductive invariants} (i.e. properties that are true initially and are preserved under the transition relation).
-The computer science notion of an inductive invariant is analogous to that of a \emph{positively invariant set} in dynamical systems (positively invariant sets are preserved under the evolution of the system according to its dynamics as time advances).
-Positively invariant sets (of both discrete and continuous dynamical systems) have been studied extensively and there exists rich literature devoted to this subject~\cite{DBLP:journals/automatica/Blanchini99}.
-Systems that evolve continuously from state to state -- e.g. systems described by ordinary differential equations (ODEs) -- have become the focus of considerable research interest in computer science, especially in the area of so-called \emph{hybrid systems}, which studies systems that combine discrete and continuous dynamics.
+In computer science, the notion of an \emph{inductive invariant} is analogous to that of a positively invariant set.
+It has relatively recently become the focus of considerable research interest, especially in the area of so-called \emph{hybrid systems}, which studies systems that combine discrete and continuous dynamics.
 Significant progress has been made over the past decade in the methods for algorithmically checking inductive invariants of ODEs (i.e. deciding whether a given set is positively invariant); these methods provide powerful tools for reasoning about the temporal behaviour of ODEs without the need to explicitly solve them.
-For example, one may use an inductive invariant to \emph{prove} that a system cannot evolve from a given set of initial conditions into a state which is deemed undesirable or unsafe (e.g. if the ODEs describe the motion of physical objects, one may wish to know that there will be no collisions between these objects).
+For example, one may use an inductive invariant to \emph{prove} that a system cannot evolve from a given set of initial conditions into a state which is deemed undesirable or unsafe (e.g. if the ODEs describe the motion of physical objects, one may wish to know that there can be no collisions between these objects in the future).